codurance/azure_functions_playground/README.md

   * how many active collaborators ?
   * how are support requests/issues handled ?

+* how to inject custom library dependencies ? is NuGet the only option ?
 * load test the things
-* how write unit test ?
 * how to deploy from CI ?
+  * seems that Azure offers github integration, with builds done on their end
 * security ?
-  * who can exec ?
+  * who can exec ? - probably anyone who can trigger the event
   * who can change ?
   * audit log of changes ?
 * debugging